-Internally restricted funds - Villages
+Internally restricted funds - Centres

-The objective of the internally restricted funds, or village funds, is to hold these balances from year to year in order to provide operational funds for the villages.
-Each Village is required to prepare an annual budget, approved by their Board of Directors.
+The objective of the internally restricted funds, or village funds, is to hold these balances from year to year in order to provide operational funds for the Centres.
+Each Centre is required to prepare an annual budget, approved by their Board of Directors.
 These budgets along with required monthly reporting are monitored throughout the year by VOHAS.